arcticmatt/pencil-flip/content/Misc/learn.md

 These short daily posts are fun.
 They provide, in a simple way, a timeline of my everyday life, through all its ups and downs and dull mundanities.

+### 05.01.16
+Anne Sexton was a confessional poet, a bit like Sylvia Plath both as a person (perhaps a generalization, but note that they bonded over their shared madness) and as a poet.
+Similarly to Plath, Anne battled depression and committed suicide at an early age.
+There was a part of her that always wanted more: more awards and accolades and affirmation.
+For a short period of her life, she performed in her very own band called Anne Sexton & Her Kind.
+They experimented with a variety of musical styles - bebop and jazz and country and folk - with Anne Sexton providing the vocals.
+None of the songs are sung.
+Instead, they're rhythmically read, in a way that differs from what one would expect from a typical poetry reading.
+If you do want to hear Anne sing, her voice is barely audible in the chorus of this [old live recording](https://www.youtube.com/watch?v=o_gCY1qhUoE).
+Check out this [great piece](http://harpers.org/blog/2014/10/a-band-of-her-own/) for more info on Anne's band.

 ### 04.30.16
 The stable marriage problem is interesting.
 It should only take `O(n^2)` time for everyone to get engaged.
 I can always fall back on the scaling factor as